 Fig. 3: Per capita fish consumption by region by species group (kg/cap/year, edible weight) in 2015.
 Numbers in parentheses above the bars represent the share of global consumption.
 Asia, Europe and Oceania demonstrate a high level of edible fish consumption per capita in relation to the global average (14.6 kg/cap/year).
 Fish consumption in North America is close to the global average, whereas Africa and South America are significantly below the global per capita average.
 Fish consumption in Asia is dominated by freshwater species, whereas fish consumption in Europe, North America and Oceania is more diverse.
 In Africa and South America, fish consumption is comprised of pelagic and freshwater species, and to a lesser extent demersal and marine species.
 Data Source: FAOSTAT18

 Viewing consumption patterns over time for individual countries within regions sheds more light on the roles of preferences, availability, and economic determinants of demand.
 Figure 4 illustrates relative levels of fish consumption per capita as well as changes in the types of fish eaten across the largest consuming countries from 1975 to 2015.
-This set of countries is confined to regions accounting for 5% or more of global consumption and includes those with high per capita consumption-- up to 30 kg/year, twice the global average -- and those with relatively low per capita consumption but large populations.
+This set of countries is confined to regions accounting for 5% or more of global consumption and for each region, includes one country representing high per capita consumption-- up to 30 kg/year, twice the global average -- and one representing relatively low per capita consumption but large populations.
 A cursory look at the types of fish consumed in each region demonstrates that China is the dominant consumer of freshwater fish, while Ghana and Peru are large consumers of pelagic fish (especially small forage fish).
 Fish consumption in Europe and North America is highly varied, with relatively large consumption of high market-valued demersal fish, crustaceans, and pelagics including tuna.
 Per capita consumption of bivalves is greatest in Europe and in China.